harikautilya/events/README.md

-Frontend for the AI project
+Full Stack for the events system